Larry Irwin, Part 1:

 Executive Protection – Troopers assigned to the Executive Protection Detail provide personal protection to the Governor.
 Specially trained troopers conduct advance investigations and must be aware of potential security threats and intelligence updates.
 Detail members are available to the Governor at all times and work under a wide range of conditions.
 The detail is a member of the National Governors’ Security Association, which shares information with all state and federal protective details.

 Field Training – Troopers who exhibit expertise in their duties may apply to become Field Training Officers (FTOs).
-FTOs are assigned a newly sworn trooper, whom they guide, train and evaluate throughout the eight-week field-training program.
+FTOs are assigned a newly sworn trooper, whom they guide, train and evaluate throughout the eight-week ten-week field-training program.

 Firearms Instruction – Instruct recruits at the Patrol’s Advanced Traffic Enforcement Course and conduct quarterly firearms testing to ensure that troopers are proficient in the handling and operation of their issued firearms.
 Firearms instructors also conduct annual written testing on the legal issues surrounding the use of deadly force.

 Hazardous Material Instruction – Teach annual courses in detecting and containing chemical and other hazardous spills, and in maintaining public safety in these situations.

 Montana Law Enforcement Academy (MLEA) Instruction – Troopers may become instructors of several different courses offered as part of MLEA’s Law Enforcement Officer Basic Course.
 Topics include radar, traffic stops, defensive tactics, motor vehicle laws and other scenario-based training assignments.